TonyM1958/HA-FoxESS-Modbus/README.md

 * Edit modbusH1.yaml to select the modbus rtu connection type with RS485 to USB adapter or the modbus tcp connection type for RS485 to Wifi/LAN adapter
 * Edit your secrets.yaml file to add the inverter IP address if required

-## RS485 connection to H3 series inverter
+## RS485 connection to H3 or AC3 series inverter
 * Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
 * Connect RS485A to pin 1 and RS485B to pin 2 of the Meter/RS485 connector using a suitable length of UTP cable (e.g. network cable)
 * Edit modbusH3.yaml to select the modbus rtu connection type with RS485 to USB adapter or the modbus tcp connection type for RS485 to Wifi/LAN adapter